Donelan Office of Community-Based Learning, Teaching, and Engaged Scholarship

 The structure of each CBL course, whether project- or placement-based, can vary tremendously.
 CBL project courses typically involve the whole class engaging with the same research project or community engagement activity; while CBL placements typically involve weekly off-campus community service.
 Both CBL structures, which join the efforts of students, faculty, and community agencies, lead students to become more deeply invested and engaged in their course subject matter as they see course content employed to support the greater community in a real and purposeful way.

-For more information on how the Donelan Office can support your involvement with community-based learning, please visit the following pages:
+For more information on how the Donelan Office can support you, please visit the following pages:

 Related Information